jackokaiser/bayesian_beliefs/README.md

 # Bayesian Beliefs (bayesian)

-Rationalize your beliefs with the bayesian method
+## Rationalize your beliefs with the Bayesian method

+Add some questions you are unsure about, together with some likely hypothesis.
+Then, take note of every relevant events, and estimate the likelihood of this event if the hypothesis were true.
+The Bayesian method will take care of updating your beliefs in the hypothesis accordingly.

 ## Install the dependencies
 ```bash